splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s-addon-eks.rst

 Benefits
 =============================================================================================

-The "Splunk Distribution of the OpenTelemetry Collector" Amazon EKS Add-on:
+The :strong:`Splunk Distribution of the OpenTelemetry Collector` Amazon EKS Add-on:

 * Provides simplified installation, configuration and management of Amazon EKS clusters.
 * Includes the latest security patches, bug fixes, and are validated by AWS to work with Amazon EKS.